 Explorers travelled looking for treasure rather than discovering new lands.
-They amassed numerous objects from around the world and held them in private collections.
+They amassed numerous objects from around the world for their private collections.

-This is the time where mummy unwrapping parties were all the rage and the tales of adventures dominated in civilized company.
-Various societies were born, focusing on different aspects of wonder.
+This was when mummy unwrapping parties were all the rage and the tales of adventures dominated civilized society.
+Various interest groups were born, focusing on different aspects of wonder.
 Quite often, these societies sponsored exploration missions in hopes of further treasure discoveries.

 Europeans of all backgrounds searched for the lost and forgotten.
-This led to the rediscovery of Pompeii, finding the Rosetta Stone and various Bronze Age items including cave painting.
+This led to Pompeii’s rediscovery, finding the Rosetta Stone and various Bronze Age items, including cave painting.

-At the same time, Heinrich Schliemann’s find of what he believed to be the mythical Troy, raises criticism over his methods.
-Archaeology as we know it begins here.
+At the same time, Heinrich Schliemann’s find of what he believed to be the mythical Troy raises criticism over his methods.
+Archaeology, as we know, begins here.

-Even though travel was limited to the wealthy and privileged, it was still primitive comparing to today.
-Although, there were some advantages, I’d take today over the past any day.
+Even though travel was limited to the wealthy and privileged, it was still primitive compared to today.
+Although there were some advantages, I’d take today over the past any day.

 Clothes are definitely the one thing that I can’t get over.
 They used to wear a lot more clothing than we do.
 It’s all fine and dandy if you’re in an air-conditioned place, but to be without it and wearing all those layers would be torture.